Ardmore Studios: The National Film Studios of Ireland and MTM Ardmore Studios era

+Later years

 From 1989 until 1994, all interior shots of Fair City were filmed at Ardmore Studios.

-In 1991, a street set, known as 'The Lot', was built at Ardmore.
-In 1994, Ardmore Studios and the Wicklow countryside were transformed into the Scottish Highlands for Mel Gibson's Oscar-winning Braveheart.
+In 1991, a street set, known as 'The Lot', was built.
+In 1994, the studio hosted Mel Gibson's Oscar-winning Braveheart.

-Ardmore Studios today

-Since 2006 Ardmore Studios has been home to three television series: The Tudors, filmed between 2006 and 2010 at a cost of over €90 million, Camelot, filmed in 2010, starring Joseph Fiennes and Eva Green, and from 2014 Penny Dreadful.
+In the 2000s, Ardmore turned increasingly to servicing international television production.
+Major productions included The Tudors, filmed between 2006 and 2010, Camelot, filmed in 2010, starring Joseph Fiennes and Eva Green, Byzantium, directed by Neil Jordan, in 2011, and Penny Dreadful from 2014.

-In 2008, Ardmore Studios celebrated its 50th anniversary.

-In 2011, Byzantium, directed by Neil Jordan, located at Ardmore.
+Recent years

 In January 2017 the studios were used by RTE for Dancing with the Stars, Ireland's version of the popular British show Strictly Come Dancing.
 RTE had purchased the rights to make an Irish version of the popular dancing show, however, it became obvious to RTE that the studios at their television centre in Donnybrook in Dublin would not be large enough for the scale of the show, and so Ardmore Studios was chosen.

 In April 2018 Irish firm Olcott Entertainment Limited officially announced the full acquisition of Ardmore, after purchasing the shares owned by Ardmore Studios Limited (68%) and Enterprise Ireland (32%).

+In 2021, Olcott sold Ardmore and Troy to a US consortium led by Hackman Capital Partners.
+The new owners, who operate film studios around the world, are currently developing another major studio facility in nearby Greystones.